-- The best part: with the “MGA20” coupon, you get 20% off the retail price.
-With that discount applied it costs $128.
+The best part: with the MGA20 coupon, you get 20% off the retail price.
+With that discount applied it costs $119.
 Last time we checked, it was a dollar cheaper than the Legiral Le3!

-LifePro has been on our radar for quite some time.
-No other company has that many models in the menu, and, as Ekrin, they’re known for excellent customer care.
+Taotronics has been on our radar for quite some time.
+No other company has that many affordable models in the menu.

-The Dyna Sphere massage gun is yet another great alternative with a slew of advantages over the Legiral Le3.
+The Taotronics TT-PCA003 is yet another great alternative with a slew of advantages over the Legiral Le3.

 - It’s lighter than the Le3, at only about 2 lbs.
 It doesn’t feel as bulky as Legiral, too.

-- It has excellent build quality and is backed by a lifetime guarantee.
+- It has a good build quality and very decent performance

-- All in all, it’s less expensive than the Legiral, and you get a better, stronger, lighter, and slicker-looking device backed with a lifetime guarantee.
+- All in all, it’s less expensive than the Legiral, and you get a lighter, and slicker-looking device with a similar performance.
 Highly recommended.

 Legiral Le3 Review – Conclusion